kfjahnke/envutil/README.md

-    -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated interpolator with good antialiasing and bicubic interpolation.
+    -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated interpolator with good antialiasing and bicubic interpolation, but without prefiltering - the output will look slightly blurred.

     -2 - use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
 This is my